 Project Delivery Manager

-Carrie Nusz is a Project Delivery Manager.
+Carrie Nusz is an Associate and Parkhill's Project Delivery Manager.
 For nearly 15 years, Carrie has been Parkhill’s go-to resource for Deltek Vision and Vision Resource Planning (VRP) and has served as a Billing Specialist with the Accounting team.
 Her dedication to developing practical tools, communicating project insights, and encouraging project delivery success as well as her proactive, deep understanding of Deltek Vision and the relationship between Accounting and Project Management make Carrie the ideal thought leader to manage Parkhill’s successful project delivery.

 Carrie has always been a proactive leader, beginning as a file clerk who learned the billing and project accounting process.
 When she became familiar with Deltek Vision, she initiated procedures to make Vision work for Parkhill’s project delivery teams.
 In 2015, Parkhill honored Carrie with the firm’s Expertise Award for her ability to develop, implement, and provide training for VRP and for supporting Parkhill’s design practices.

 Henry Parker, RLA

 Henry Parker, RLA, is a member of Parkhill’s Landscape Architecture Practice.
 His strong record of successful parks and recreational design speaks to his ability to foster an attitude of creativity and design excellence with his team and our clients.
 Henry works with clients to develop design solutions that are an extension of the land and environment and appreciated by their communities.